-Do agricultural certification schemes benefit producers and workers in developing countries?
-A systematic review, Carlos Oya and Florian Schäfer, 9 June, 2017
+Do agricultural certification schemes benefit producers and workers in developing countries?, Carlos Oya and Florian Schäfer, 9 June, 2017

 Can mass media save lives?
 Findings from a cluster randomised controlled trial in Burkina Faso, Dr Joanna Murray, Director of Research at Development Media International, 17 May, 2017

 Evidence for Policy Prediction: Intervention-centred or Context-centred? by Nancy Cartwright, FBA FAcSS, Professor of Philosophy, Durham University, Co-Director of Durham's Centre for Humanities Engaging Science and Society (CHESS), 29 March, 2017

 Tracking the Evidence of Impact and Boosting the Impact of Evidence: The Global Innovation Fund’s Approach to Development Finance by Ken Chomitz, 22 February, 2017